neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

             participant Presenter
             participant Model

-            Note over View,Model: Plot Update due to any Sample parameter (except from sample type) update View->>Presenter: User updates a parameter at SampleWidget (except from sample type) Note right of Presenter: get the SampleType Enum from sample_settings file Presenter->>View: Return the list of sample types (str) Note left of View: Display the sample types in the plot_type_value radio buttons
+            Note over View,Model: Crosshair update due to any Sample parameter (except from sample type) update View->>Presenter: User updates a parameter at SampleWidget (except from sample type) Note right of Presenter: get the SampleType Enum from sample_settings file Presenter->>View: Return the list of sample types (str) Note left of View: Display the sample types in the plot_type_value radio buttons

 #.
-This describes the sequence of events happening among M-V-P when Single Crystal parameters are updated in order to see a new plot : update_plot()
+This describes the sequence of events happening among M-V-P when Sample parameters (except from sample type) are updated in order to see a new plot : crosshair_parameters_update()

     .. mermaid::